francofox/mtl-cityjobstats/readme.md

 ## Instructions
 #### Setup
 1. Clone this git repo and make sure it is in your GitHub (will make it easier for DBT Cloud in the future).
-2. Create a GCP project, create a service user for your tenant with data owner for BigQuery and admin for GCS permissions, and save the JSON and the project ID and other relevant variables
+2. Create a GCP project, add the Google Translate API to your project, create a service user for your tenant with owner permissions (Needs to be able to manage BigQuery, GCS, and Google Translate API), and save the JSON and the project ID and other relevant variables.
 3. Fill out `terraform/variables.tf` with your GCP info
 4. Put your JSON with credentials to GCP at `~/.pki/gcp/creds.json`
 5. In "kestra" folder, create .env file with the following contents filled in with your GCP info: